Krishnamc-Illektron/1.Command-Calc/README.md

 Guide Before Installation:

 The Public Version of this software is Available in the Releases Folder for Windows, MacOS and Linux(All Distros).
 For Details Regarding Accessibility, Check out The LICENSE Provided in the Repository.
+Also Note That The Public Version is Still in "Yet to Release" State